Mirror Construction for Nakajima Quiver Varieties: Abstract

 For affine ADE quivers in specific multiplicities, the corresponding (unframed) Lagrangian immersions are homological tori, whose moduli of stable deformations are asymptotically locally Euclidean (ALE) spaces.
 We show that framed stable Lagrangian branes are transformed into monadic complexes of framed torsion-free sheaves over the ALE spaces.

-A main ingredient is the notion of framed Lagrangian immersions.
-Moreover, it is important to note that the deformation space of a Lagrangian immersion with more than one component is stacky.
-Using the formalism of quiver algebroid stacks, we find isomorphisms between the moduli of stable Lagrangian immersions and that of special Lagrangian fibers of an SYZ fibration in the affine $A_n$ cases.
+A main ingredient is the notion of framed Lagrangian immersions and their Maurer-Cartan deformations.
+Moreover, using the formalism of quiver algebroid stacks, we find isomorphisms between the moduli of stable Lagrangian immersions and that of special Lagrangian fibers of an SYZ fibration in the affine $A_n$ cases.

 { }